jonem3/ACS341-Assignment/README.md

 6. Your terminal environment should now show `(venv) $` to indicate successful activation
 7. Install all dependencies by running `pip3 install -r requirements.txt`
 8. Run the `main.py` file by running `python3 main.py`

+*Known Issues*
+1. `Error: Can not perform a '--user' install.
+User site-packages are not visible in this virtualenv` FIX: Go to `pyvenv.cfg` and set `include-system-site-packages` to `true` and reactivate venv